What Is Pumpkin?

 This recipe uses Chicken ingredients such as Chicken, Chicken Meal, and Chicken Fat as well as Whole Eggs to provide high-quality protein.
 As we have mentioned throughout this article, meat and egg ingredients such as these are the ideal source of protein and are very easily digested and utilized.

 Venture by Earthborn Holistic is a high-quality Limited Ingredient range.
-No two formulas within this range are the same, and they utilize a variety of vegetable, meat and fish ingredients.
+No two formulas within this range are the same, and they utilize a variety of vegetables, meat, and fish ingredients.

 A key theme of the range is the use of non-traditional vegetable ingredients such as Pumpkin and Tapioca.
-In some of Venture’s recipes, Pumpkin is the primary carbohydrate ingredient which is unprecedented in mainstream dry dog food.
+In some of Venture’s recipes, Pumpkin is the primary carbohydrate ingredient that is unprecedented in mainstream dry dog food.

 Traditional ingredients like Peas and Chickpeas are still present in some of the formulas but in far smaller proportions than usual.
-The above-mentioned Duck Meal and Pumpkin recipe has the most substantial portion of Pumpkin present of any of the Venture formulas.
+The above-mentioned Duck Meal and Pumpkin recipe have the most substantial portion of Pumpkin present of any of the Venture formulas.
 However, if you are looking for a recipe that features Pumpkin without any legumes, you would be wise to check out Alaska Pollock Meal and Pumpkin.

 All of the recipes in the Venture range make use of high-quality meat and fish ingredients.
 Some of these are typical ingredients such as Turkey and Pork, but others are more unusual such as Rabbit or Pollock.